-Weight loss is crucial in the non-operative management of knee pain, whether from a degenerative meniscal tear or arthritis.
-Due to the mechanics of the knee joint, for every pound increase in weight your knee feels approximately 1 ½ pounds of force with each step.
-So losing 20 or 30 pounds can decrease the force across your knee by 30-45 pounds!
+Weight loss is crucial in the non-operative management of ankle pain, whether from arthritis or something less severe like an osteochondral lesion.
+Due to the mechanics of the ankle joint, for every pound increase in weight your ankle feels approximately 2-3 pounds of force with each step.
+So losing 20 or 30 pounds can decrease the force across your ankle by 60-90 pounds!

 A physiotherapist or personal trainer can guide patients through a low impact exercise regime to help attain their weight loss goals.
 Diet is crucial for weight loss especially in order to obtain and maintain the weight loss goal.
 Your family physician should be able to help you out with weight loss resources in the community.

-Physiotherapy is crucial for management of knee pain.
+Physiotherapy is crucial for management of ankle pain.
 It works.
-Very often pain around the knee is a result of imbalance of the muscles that support the core (abdomen & back), hips and knees.
+Very often pain around the ankle is a result of imbalance of the muscles that support the core (abdomen & back), hips and knees.
 Physiotherapists are experts at assessing and treating these imbalances.
 Once a program is learned often it can be continued at home as part of your regular fitness regime 3-5 times per week.

 There are some side effects to any medication but in particular with anti-inflammatories you should speak with your family physician if you have a history of ulcer, heart disease, high blood pressure or kidney problems, to name a few.
 Depending on your condition you may only need pain medications or anti-inflammatories for a short course.
 For example, an acutely inflamed knee without major internal injury may respond to a short course of anti-inflammatories and physiotherapy which limits the potential side effects of long term anti-inflammatory use.